PRACTICAL INFORMATION

 ELECTRICAL SUPPLY

-Electrical plugs are European type F (230 volts, 50Hz)
+Electrical plugs are European type G (three rectangular pins), operating at 230 volts, 50Hz.

 HEALTH AND EMERGENCIES